buildpacks/rfcs/text/0000-rfc-process.md

 ##### Rejection

-If a single no vote is cast before the arrival of the end date the RFC is immediately rejected and the PR should be closed.
+If a single no vote from a member with binding vote is cast before the arrival of the end date the RFC is immediately rejected and the PR should be closed.

 The same RFC may be re-opened and brought to a vote again in the future assuming the concerns that lead to the no vote are addressed.